Connect Cultures: Gain New Perspectives on the MENA region

 All new destinations, projects and fees lined up.

-What it means to bridge the gap
+What it means to connect cultures

 By going on a Nour Project, you will get the opportunity to experience the MENA region for yourself.
 You will be able to challenge your own biases and prejudices and get a new perspective on the country that you go to.
 Even though you will spend your time in the MENA region volunteering for an NGO, you are not going to change the world through a six-week volunteering project.
 We focus on cross-cultural understanding, so with impact, we mostly mean the impact that you will have on other people through the creation of your experience project.